pjaselin/Cubist/README.md

 The following parameters can be passed as arguments to the ```Cubist()``` class instantiation:

-- n_rules: Limit of the number of rules Cubist will build.
-Recommended value is 500.
-- n_committees: Number of committees to construct.
-Each committee is a rule based model and beyond the first tries to correct the prediction errors of the prior constructed model.
-Recommended value is 5.
-- neighbors: Integer between 1 and 9 for how many instances should be used to correct the rule-based prediction.
-If no value is given, Cubist will build a rule-based model only.
-If this value is set, Cubist will create a composite model with the given number of neighbors.
-Regardless of the value set, if auto=True, Cubist may override this input and choose a different number of neighbors.
-Please assess the model for the selected value for the number of neighbors used.
-- unbiased: Should unbiased rules be used?
-Since Cubist minimizes the MAE of the predicted values, the rules may be biased and the mean predicted value may differ from the actual mean.
-This is recommended when there are frequent occurrences of the same value in a training dataset.
-Note that MAE may be slightly higher.
-- auto: A value of True allows the algorithm to choose whether to use nearest-neighbor corrections and how many neighbors to use.
-False will leave the choice of whether to use a composite model to the value passed `neighbors`.
-- extrapolation: Adjusts how much rule predictions are adjusted to be consistent with the training dataset.
-Recommended value is 5% as a decimal (0.05)
-- sample: Percentage of the data set to be randomly selected for model building (0.0 or greater but less than 1.0) and held out for model testing.
-When using this parameter, Cubist will report evaluation results on the testing set in addition to the training set results.
-- cv: Whether to carry out cross-validation (recommended value is 10)
-- random_state: An integer to set the random seed for the C Cubist code.
-- target_label: A label for the outcome variable.
-This is only used for printing rules.
-- verbose: Should the Cubist output be printed?
-1 if yes, 0 if no.

 ### Model Attributes

 The following attributes are exposed to understand the Cubist model results:

-- model_: The trained Cubist model.
-- output_: The print summary of the Cubist model.
-- feature_importances_: DataFrame of how input variables are used in model conditions and regression equations.
-- n_features_in_: The number of features seen during model fitting.
-- feature_names_in_: List of features used to train Cubist.
-- splits_: Table of the splits created by the Cubist model.
-- coeffs_: Table of the regression coefficients found by the Cubist model.
-- version_: The Cubist model version.
-- feature_statistics_: Model statistics (e.g. global mean, extrapolation %, ceiling value, floor value)
-- committee_error_reduction_: Error reduction by using committees.
-- n_committees_used_: Number of committees used by Cubist.

 ## Visualization Utilities